 Output data products

-The detect pipeline produces these data products:
+The Combine and Detect pipeline produces these data products: